sammancoaching/website/index.md

 You are free to copy these materials and use them in your own work, so long as you give credit where it's due.
 This entire site is released under a [Creative Commons Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/), and the credit to use is "SammanCoaching.org".

-Use the links below to access the various kinds of content on this site.
+Use the links above to access the various kinds of content on this site.